pschool-in/curriculum/content/social/nature-4.md

 Fields become waterlogged and crops rot during flood.

 False:
-During earthquake move to an open space.
+During an earthquake move to an open space.
 During flood sit under a table.
-Hailstrom is a man-made disaster.
+Hailstorm is a man-made disaster.
 ```
 ## Answer in one word. (drag and drop)